How parents of adopted children foiled a U.S. Republican tax proposal

 No longer letting teachers write off $250 of what they shell out of their own pocket for classroom supplies might yield $2.1 billion over the same period, the committee says.
 The change affecting adoption might bring in less than $50 million over the next decade.
 The committee did not break out what ending medical deductions would yield.

-Even though the stakes are high for them, advocates for people with disabilities and chronic diseases say they lagged in fighting cuts in medical expense deductibility, as well as other provisions that give a tax break to companies that make handicap-accessible structural changes and tax credits for business that people with disabilities.
+Even though the stakes are high for them, advocates for people with disabilities and chronic diseases say they lagged in fighting cuts in medical expense deductibility, as well as removing a tax break to companies that make handicap-accessible structural changes, and a tax credit for businesses that hire people with disabilities.
 The tax breaks were not explicitly for people with disabilities, and the advocates had not expected they would be in Congress’s crosshairs.

 These less-than-powerful voices may yet be heard as the Senate prepares to vote on its bill this week.
 They may get another chance when the House and Senate compromise on a single piece of legislation to vote on and pass to Trump.